netport/xovation-stories/README.md

 # XOVATION Stories Wordpress site

-1. Clone this project
+1. Clone into an empty directory
+2. Run 'bundle' from CLI
-2. Install wordpress into /public
+3. Install wordpress into /public
-3. Set up /public/wp-config.php
+4. Set up /public/wp-config.php
-4. Activate the supplied plugins
+5. Activate the supplied plugins
-5. Activate the STORIES theme
+6. Activate the STORIES theme